-I’ve mentioned that my grandparents on my Mom’s side are from the Caribbean, right?
+My grandparents are from the islands.
 Martinique.
 A little French island in the Lesser Antilles.
-Much of what our family eats has been influenced by the regional fare from that little outpost plopped in the middle of an azure blue sea.
+Our family dinners are largely influenced by the regional fare from that little outpost plopped in the middle of an azure blue sea.

-Spicy Caribbean Mahi-Mahi is a prime example of that influence.
-It’s a standard for us — like mac and cheese or chicken fingers for most families.
+Spicy Caribbean Mahi-Mahi is a prime example of that.
+This dish is a standard in our house — like mac and cheese or chicken fingers for most families.

 I guess the translation makes sense, this is a poached fish recipe, but with the spicy tomato broth it eats like a meal.
-I’ve been making it since I was about 20 and maybe I’m biased, but it’s my favorite way to make Mahi-Mahi.
+I’ve been making it since I was about 20 and maybe I’m biased, but it’s my favorite way to make MahiMahi, or any fish.
+I’ve made it with snapper, cod — even Walleye!

 And it couldn’t be simpler.
 Start by very gently sweating the shallots, green onions and garlic until they are practically translucent.
 Then add some good quality tomato sauce and thin it out with a bit of water.
 Red pepper flakes add heat — though my grandfather would make his own scotch bonnet pepper sauce to add to the simmering liquid.
 You can add a few bay leaves while the sauce simmers too.

-Then it’s time to add the Mahi.
-Gently place the fish in the broth, cover the pan with a tight-fitting lid and poach for 5-6 minutes until it’s about halfway cooked.
+Then it’s time to add the fish.
+Gently place the mahi (or whatever fish you’re using) in the broth, cover the pan with a tight-fitting lid and poach for 5-6 minutes until it’s about halfway cooked.
 Gently turn the fish and continue the spicy tomato bath!

 A squeeze of fresh lemon juice and a sprinkle of parsley right before serving will add a bright pop of flavor.
 Serve this over sticky white rice – not the Uncle Ben’s converted rice – you want a starchier variety that will soak up the goodness.